scheib/chromium-latest-linux/README.md

 ### Welcome to the Open Source Chromium Browser!
 This project is a fork from the original creator: scheib.
 And I have to say thanks to gamgi to give me the idea for the Mac OS implementation in the functionality of this script.

 **With these scripts you can install and Update Chromium in your home directory in GNU/Linux and Mac OS X**.
-You must have the crontab installed for the automatic updates), have installed the function notify-send and curl, have the folders of your home directory in English, otherwise you must edit the install script to change it for the name of your Desktop folder.
-Finally, you have to be in the sodoers file (have access to the root 'sudo').
+You must have the crontab installed for the automatic updates), **have installed the function notify-send and curl** and you have to **be in the sudoers file** (have access to the root 'sudo').
   For example: To install notify-send and curl in debian based distros, you have to execute:
   ```
   sudo apt install libnotify-bin curl